ReDiff: Reliability-Guided Diffusion for Trustworthy Ultra-Low-Field to High-Field MRI Synthesis: Introduction

 \section{Introduction}

 High-field (HF) MRI systems (e.g., 3T) provide superior signal-to-noise ratio and improved depiction of fine anatomical structures, particularly along tissue boundaries and cortical folding patterns \cite{arnold2023low,brown2014magnetic}.
 They are also more reliable in resolving low-contrast soft-tissue regions and small pathological variations.
 In contrast, low-field (LF) MRI (e.g., 64 mT) typically exhibits reduced spatial resolution, elevated noise levels, and blurred structural boundaries, with degradation being most pronounced in thin cortical regions, deep gray matter structures and other anatomically complex areas \cite{arnold2023low,mazurek2021portable}.
 As a result, the quality gap between LF and HF imaging is highly spatially heterogeneous rather than uniform across the image \cite{Islam2025,Yang2025}.
 Therefore, LF-to-HF MRI synthesis has emerged as a promising computational strategy to reduce this spatially heterogeneous quality gap and enhance structural fidelity without requiring hardware upgrades \cite{Man2023}.
-Importantly, for clinical adoption, synthesized images must be not only visually realistic but also anatomically faithful and quantitatively reliable.
+For clinical adoption, visual realism alone is insufficient: synthesized images must also be anatomically faithful and quantitatively reliable.